by Cliff Weight, ShareSoc Director for Policy and Campaigns

 In order to maximise the chances of a successful campaign, we have already requested a copy of the shareholder register, so we can communicate with other shareholders.

-Paul de Gruchy, a ShareSoc director, has written (before the firm offer was made) the following post which is on the ShareSoc Sirius Forum,
+Paul de Gruchy, a ShareSoc director, has written (before the firm offer was made) the following post which is on the ShareSoc Sirius Forum (available to full members of ShareSoc),

 ShareSoc is keen to assist in any way it reasonably can in assisting shareholders of Sirius (SXX).
 It is, however, important that we manage expectations realistically.
 For this reason, I will try not to pull punches with this post.
 Many investors have lost money through their investment in SXX.
 Some investors will have lost money that they could not afford to lose and/or which they will not be able to replace.
 This is very sad to hear.